grantmcdermott/etwfe/README.md

 Now let’s see a simple example.
 Note that the `gref` argument will be unnecessary in most cases.
-But we invoke it here explicitly, since the never-treated group in our dataset take on an unusual value (here: 0).
+But we invoke it here explicitly, since the “never-treated” group in the `mpdta` dataset takes on an unusual value (here: 0).

 ``` r
 library(etwfe)